-If you know a thing or two about men's wear, then you would have heard of herringbone weave.
+If you know a thing or two about menswear, then you would have heard of herringbone weave.
 It has been compared to twill weave more often than not and has been noted for its versatility in the textile industry.
-So what is herringbone weave and what can it be used for?
-In this article, you'll learn about herringbone weave, its uses, benefits, and how it's similar and different from twill weave.
+So what is herringbone weave, and what can it be used for?
+In this article, you'll learn about herringbone weave, its uses, benefits, and how it's similar to and different from twill weave.

 What is Herringbone Weave?

-To give you a graphic representation, try to picture the spine of a herring fish-assuming you've seen one- they look similar and it's where the weave gets its name from.
-Herringbone patterns are mostly made with wool and are popularly used to make outerwear and suits for men.
+To give you a graphic representation, try to picture the spine of a herring fish (assuming you've seen one).
+They look similar, and it's where the weave gets its name from.
+Classic herringbone weave patterns are mostly made with wool and are popularly used to make outerwear and suits for men.

 History of Herringbone Weave

 With time, herringbone gained ground in the weaving industry as it became popular for menswear.
-Herringbone has stood the test of time and is still being used to make some of the most popular outfits and particularly suits and skirts.
+Herringbone has stood the test of time and is still being used to make some of the most popular outfits, particularly suits and skirts.

 Uses Of Herringbone Weave

-Herringbone weave is commonly used to produce clothing.
-It is used for the production of high fashion suits, jackets, and dresses.
+Herringbone pattern weave is commonly used to produce clothing.
+It is used for the production of high-fashion suits, jackets, and dresses.
 Some of its main uses include:

 - Suits: Herringbone suits are a great choice for men who regularly dress in business professional outfits.
 When woven into a navy worsted or charcoal wool, the herringbone weave is not too showy.
 This gives the suit a stylish look whilst retaining the traits that make it an official dress code.